-- (a) A CVR shall be capable of retaining the information recorded during at least the last: - (1) 2 hours of their operation for Aeroplanes required to have a CVR; or - (2) 2 hours of their operation Helicopters required to have a CVR - (3) 25 hours of their operation for All aeroplanes of a maximum certificated take-off mass of over 27 000 kg for which the individual certificate of airworthiness is first issued on or after 1 January 2021 - (b) No person may operate a turbine-engined aeroplane for which an individual certificate of airworthiness or a type certificate is first issued on or after 1 January 2016 and required to be operated by more than one pilot unless it is equipped with either a CVR or a CARS. - (c) No person may operate an aeroplane of a maximum certificated take-off mass of over 5 700 kg for which the individual certificate of airworthiness is first issued on or after 1 January 2003, unless it is equipped with a CVR capable of retaining the information recorded during at least the last two hours of its operation. - (d) No person may operate an aeroplane of a maximum certificated take-off mass of over 5 700 kg for which the individual certificate of airworthiness is first issued on or after 1 January 1987 unless it is equipped with a CVR - (e) No person may operate a turbine-engined aeroplane, for which the individual certificate of airworthiness was first issued before 1 January 1987, with a maximum certificated take-off mass of over 27 000 kg that are of types of which the prototype was certificated by the appropriate national authority after 30 September 1969 unless it is equipped with a CVR - (f) No person may operate a turbine-engined aeroplanes, for which the individual certificate of airworthiness was first issued before 1 January 1987, with a maximum certificated take-off mass of over 5 700 kg up to and including 27 000 kg that are of types of which the prototype was certificated by the appropriate national authority after 30 September 1969 unless it is equipped with a CVR.
+- d.
+No person may operate an aeroplane of a maximum certificated take-off mass of over 5 700 kg for which the individual certificate of airworthiness is first issued on or after 1 January 1987 unless it is equipped with a CVR - đ.
+No person may operate a turbine-engined aeroplane, for which the individual certificate of airworthiness was first issued before 1 January 1987, with a maximum certificated take-off mass of over 27 000 kg that are of types of which the prototype was certificated by the appropriate national authority after 30 September 1969 unless it is equipped with a CVR - e.
+No person may operate a turbine-engined aeroplanes, for which the individual certificate of airworthiness was first issued before 1 January 1987, with a maximum certificated take-off mass of over 5 700 kg up to and including 27 000 kg that are of types of which the prototype was certificated by the appropriate national authority after 30 September 1969 unless it is equipped with a CVR. - g.
+All helicopters of a maximum certificated take-off mass of over 3 175 kg for which the individual certificate of airworthiness is first issued on or after 1 January 1987 should be equipped with a CVR.
+For helicopters not equipped with an FDR, at least main rotor speed should be recorded on the CVR{64}

-36 This content is revised according to Item 9, Appendix IV to Circular 21/2017/TT-BGTVT dated 30 June 2017.
-Page 24/64
+62 This content is revised according to Item 9, Appendix IV to Circular 21/2017/TT-BGTVT dated 30 June 2017.